Summer 2017 Sleepaway Camp Brochure is here! Click HERE to download.

 Our dining hall serves hearty, well-balanced meals in a family style atmosphere.
 A salad bar complete with fresh vegetables, fruits and salads accompanies each lunch and dinner.
 Cold cereal is always an alternative to the hot breakfast.
 We make every effort to tend to special dietary needs.

 We provide transportation for all campers who need it from central locations throughout the New York metropolitan area.
 The following stops are available:

 Brooklyn: Williamsburg Bank (at Hanson Place & Flatbush, at 4th Avenue)

 Manhattan: Metro Dwayne Methodist Church (at 13th & 7th Avenue)

 Queens: Queens Blvd., between J.C.
 Penney and the Sizzler restaurant)

-*** Campers NOT using our bus transportation service must be dropped off at camp between 2:00PM & 4:00PM on the first day of the session (Sunday) and must be picked up by 12:00 NOON on Friday, the last day of the session.
+*** Campers NOT using our bus transportation service must be dropped off at camp between 2:00PM & 4:00PM on the first day of the session (Sunday) and must be picked up by 10:00am on Friday, the last day of the session.